mcneel/rhino.inside-revit/docs/pages/_en/beta/reference/rir-interface.md

 order: 1
 ---

-Once {{ site.terms.rir }} is loaded and licensed, it creates a new ribbon in Revit interface named *Rhinocerous*
+Once {{ site.terms.rir }} is loaded and licensed, it creates a new ribbon in Revit interface named *Rhinoceros*

 ![](/static/images/ribbon/ribbon.png)